pragonauts/star-destroyer/README.md

 3. uninstall all npm modules present in the ```dependencies``` and ```devDependencies``` **WITH --save or --save-dev** flag.

-4. remove all block configs previously marked as removed from the config file.
+4. find and remove comments of all kept block instances

+5. remove the destroy.config.hjson file